Premier Hockey Federation: History

-Foundation and inaugural season (2015–16)
+Foundation and inaugural season (2015–2016)

 The National Women's Hockey League (NWHL) was formed by Dani Rylan in March 2015 with an estimated $2.5 million operating budget.
 It was the first professional women's hockey league to pay its players salaries.
 Prior to the league's formation, the top level of women's hockey in North America was the Canadian Women's Hockey League (CWHL), a non-profit league that covered team costs and offered bonuses and incentives but not salaries.
-Rylan had been in discussions with the CWHL about founding a New York-based expansion franchise before opting to build a new league in the United States instead.
+Rylan had been in discussions with the CWHL about founding a New York-based expansion franchise before opting to build a new league in the U.S. instead.
 The league's inaugural season in 2015–16 ran on a salary cap of US$270,000, with a $10,000 minimum per player.
 Players also earned 15% of profits from NWHL jerseys sold with their name on them.
 The league placed its four original teams in markets with high levels of female youth participation in ice hockey: the New York City area, Buffalo, and New England.
-Rylan did not disclosed the league's initial investors or how much had been invested.
-Canadian Joel Leonoff, CEO of Paysafe Group and father of Connecticut Whale goaltender Jaimie Leonoff, later spoke about his investment in the league but declined to reveal the size of his investment.
+Rylan did not disclose the league's initial investors or how much had been invested.
+Canadian Joel Leonoff, CEO of Paysafe Group and father of Connecticut Whale goaltender Jaimie Leonoff, later spoke about his investment in the league but declined to reveal specifics.

-The inaugural NWHL Draft took place in Boston in June 2015 with each team selecting five collegiate athletes.
+The inaugural NWHL Draft took place in Boston in June 2015, with each team selecting five collegiate athletes.
 The league held tryout camps in various locales in Canada, along with an international player camp in Boston.
-The league attracted many top level United States national team stars from the CWHL, such as Hilary Knight and former Team USA captain Meghan Duggan, top graduating players from the NCAA, and international players.
+The league attracted many top-level U.S. national team stars from the CWHL, such as Hilary Knight and former Team USA captain Meghan Duggan, top graduating players from the NCAA, and international players.

 In December 2015, the league signed its first league-wide sponsorship deal, a multi-year deal with Dunkin' Donuts.
 On December 31, 2015, the Boston Pride played the CWHL's Les Canadiennes de Montréal to a 1–1 tie in the first Women's Winter Classic, one day before the 2016 NHL Winter Classic and at the same site, Gillette Stadium in Foxborough, Massachusetts.
-It was the first outdoor professional women's hockey game and the first game between the NWHL and the CWHL.
+It was the first outdoor professional women's hockey game ever held, and the first game between the NWHL and CWHL.
 The 1st NWHL All-Star Game took place on January 24, 2016, in Buffalo.
 The game featured a 4-on-4 format with Hilary Knight of the Boston Pride and Emily Pfalzer of the Buffalo Beauts serving as team captains.

 On March 12, 2016, the Boston Pride became the first Isobel Cup champions with a 3–1 win over the Buffalo Beauts to secure a 2–0 series win.

 NWHL action between the Whale and Riveters during the inaugural season.